mgajda/less-arbitrary/towards-better-union.md

 First, we note that to describe *no information*, `mempty` cannot correctly type any term.
-Second important rule of typing is that all terms are typed successfully by any value in the `beyond` set.
+A second important rule of typing is that all terms are typed successfully by any value in the `beyond` set.
-Finally we state the most intuitive rule for typing: a type inferred from a term, must always be valid for that particular term.
+Finally, we state the most intuitive rule for typing: a type inferred from a term, must always be valid for that particular term.
-The law asserts that the following diagram commutes:
+The law asserts that the diagram on the figure commutes:

 ``` {#types-spec .haskell .hidden}
 beyond_contains_all_terms :: forall ty    term.